SatyakiAcharya/SatyakiAcharya/README.md

-👋 Hi, I'm Satyaki | Data Scientist

-I'm an enthusiastic data scientist with a passion for transforming raw data into meaningful insights.
+👋 Hi, I'm Satyaki, an enthusiastic data scientist with a passion for transforming raw data into meaningful insights.
 With a strong foundation in machine learning, deep learning, and generative AI, I love exploring how AI can solve real-world problems.

 💡 Built and deployed machine learning models for predictive analytics, natural language processing, and computer vision.
    Experimented with generative models to create innovative AI-driven solutions.